Try Interactive Demo

 • Xamarin: Owned by Microsoft, Xamarin allows developers to create apps for iOS, Android, and even Windows using a single codebase written in C#.
 Xamarin provides full access to native APIs and user interface components, ensuring that cross-platform apps feel native to each platform.

-How to Code Your Own App: Step-by-Step
+How to Develop Your Own App: Step-by-Step

 Ready to start your app coding journey?
 Follow the 8-step guide we’ve outlined below.